 Building gas meter shall be located on the exterior.

 Provide at least one 3” floor drain in every mechanical room.
+See Mechanical guidelines for further information.

 Provide a communications outlet adjacent to the main Central Control cabinet for the building for Ethernet connection.